Surveily/Images/README.md

 Surveily uses the *.sdk.dockerfile based images for all of their software development using [Visual Studio Code](https://code.visualstudio.com/) with [Containers enabled](https://code.visualstudio.com/docs/remote/containers).
 That way we ensure all developers use a consistent environment and toolset.

 # Runtimes
-Surveily uses the *.runtime.*.dockerfile based images for all of their applications being released as Docker containers.
+Surveily uses the *.runtime.dockerfile based images for all of their applications being released as Docker containers.
 That way we ensure all applications are clear of any development dependencies and clutter.